instantiator/listsky/README.md

 1. Fork this repository
 1. You may need to enable github actions through GitHub
-1. Configure your instance by creating secrets (described in the following section)
+1. Create secrets to configure your instance (described in the following section)
 1. Create all the lists you're going to use, and get their ids
 1. Create new CSV files in the `Data` directory for each list, copy headings from existing CSV files
 1. Modify `Data/lists.jsonc` to point to your new lists and new CSV files